This is Lacy Larue, my sweet little bichon frise. Don’t let the creampuff looks fool you. She’s all dog.

 Right now, Lacy is recovering from ACL surgery so she hasn’t been quite her animated self.
 How, you may ask, does a ten-pound cutie like Lacy wind up with a football injury?
 Our veterinarian thinks her being very bowlegged put undue strain on the ligament, but he’s never seen her fly off the sofa in a frenzy to menace the UPS man.
 So I don’t know.
 What I do know is that it’s been darned near impossible to keep her still and quiet while her knee heals.

 Like most small dogs, Lacy’s personality is larger than life.
 My mom calls her the little cheerleader because of her infectious buoyancy.
 She’s a few months away from her tenth birthday; while she naps a lot these days, she still embodies the youthful exuberance of her puppyhood.
-A frilly white ball of kisses and willfulness, one minute she’s snuggled up next to you to watch TV (she’s a football fan) and the next she’s prancing on hind legs, insisting you share your ice cream.
+A fluffy white ball of kisses and willfulness, one minute she’s snuggled up next to you to watch TV (she’s a football fan) and the next she’s prancing on hind legs, insisting you share your ice cream.
 She has an uncanny ability to communicate without words, using little grunts, squeaks and a sound I can only describe as a snort to let you know exactly what she wants, and she’s quick to give you the side-eye if she doesn’t like something you’ve said.

 Did I mention that it’s been a challenge to moderate all this craziness?
 The first few days after her surgery, she was a curled-up, pitiful little thing, but as the days went by and the effects of the anesthesia faded, Lacy regained her happy vigor.
 She was born with an anomaly called luxating patella, which causes her kneecap to shift out of position at times.
 Luxating patella is a fairly common problem with small breed dogs and both of Lacy’s back legs are affected.
 It doesn’t seem to bother her much.
 She can be happily dashing across the yard, and then suddenly she’ll raise a back leg and continue on without breaking stride.
 Thanks to a lifetime of three-legged running experience, this knee surgery is just no big deal.
 She can tear off behind Tanner the border collie in pursuit of a squirrel without a second thought.